ENG9MANAR9SC/Spotify-api-app/README.md

 ## 2 create command to retrieve songs and save them in database
 ## 3 create service for functionality spotify
 ## 4 create migration &  models

+## excute the command php artisan make:command spotify:import-tracks to connect with spotify and sve songs

+## this connection is access for 1 hour

+##